Sircjarr/Kt-Cmd-Args-Parser/README.md

         }
     }

-    // Optional flag arg which is false by default unless found in the args array val cheatsEnabled: Boolean by parser.flagArg(
+    val cheatsEnabled: Boolean by parser.flagArg(
         "-c", "--cheats-enabled",
         help = "Enable use of cheat codes"
     )

-    // Required in the args array
-    // Map arg restricts possible String values and serializes to the Maps value val mode: Mode by parser.requiredMapArg(
+    val mode: Mode by parser.requiredMapArg(
         "-m", "--mode",
         valueLabel = "MODE",